StevenBlack/bootstrap-sync/readme.md

-# Jekyll And Boostrap, together
+# Jekyll and Boostrap, together

 > This repo provides resources to help version sites built with [Jekyll](http://jekyllrb.com) and [Bootstrap](http://getbootstrap.com).